yp-engineering/rbd-docker-plugin/README.md

 ## Plugin Setup

 Plugin is a standalone process and places a Socket file in a known location.
 Generally need to start this before running Docker.
+It does not daemonize as it is expected to be controlled by systemd, so if you need it in the background, use normal shell process control (&).

 The socket has a name (sans .sock) which is used to refer to the plugin via the `--volume-driver=name` docker CLI option, allowing multiple uniquely named plugin instances with different default configurations.

+The default name for the socket is "rbd", so you would refer to `--volume-driver rbd` from docker.

 ### Commandline Options